nallwhy/doumi_port/README.md

 <!-- MDOC !-->

-`Doumi.Port` is a helper library that facilitates the usage of Python in Elixir powered by [Erlport](https://github.com/erlport/erlport), [NimblePool](https://github.com/dashbitco/nimble_pool).
+`Doumi.Port` is a helper library that makes it easier to use Python, Ruby in Elixir powered by [Erlport](https://github.com/erlport/erlport), [NimblePool](https://github.com/dashbitco/nimble_pool).

 **도우미(Doumi)** means "helper" in Korean.